Quantum Complexity of Nonlocal Field Theories: Noncommutative SYM theory: Isotropic case

 Here we, as we did in the previous sections, in the end we have rescaled every argument of the logarithm in the units of AdS radius.
-Moreover, we have also set $l_{ct}$ to be one in the AdS radius scale without tempering the universal piece coming from the known pure AdS result.
-It is evident that the overall action complexity for the noncommutative case is negative unless the noncommutativity parameter satisfies the bound $\ln\left(\frac{a^{64}r_b^{58}}{5^6}\right)<4$ or $\left(\frac{a^{64}r_b^{58}}{5^6}\right)<e^{4}$.
-Moreover, the leading order scaling with the noncommutative coupling is the product of quadratic and logarithmic scaling with the nonlocal coupling parameter.
+It is evident that the overall action complexity for the noncommutative case is negative unless the noncommutativity parameter satisfies the bound $\ln(\frac{a^{64}\alpha^{12}}{5^6l_{ct}^3\epsilon^{58}}) <4$.
+Also, the leading order scaling with the noncommutative coupling is the product of quadratic and logarithmic scaling with the nonlocal coupling parameter.
 It is however clear that due to the involvement of the UV scale the complexity cannot be made positive in any range of values in the coupling space.
 This is hinting at the theory being UV incomplete, i.e. it has UV instability (in past work \cite{Katoch:2023dfh} we have also noted that negative holographic complexity could imply a system without a stable ground state).
 Also, the action complexity in the noncommutative case scales with the fifth power of the UV cutoff, unlike the local field theory that is expected to scale cubically in the UV cutoff scale.
 This power law departure from the extensive scaling is interpreted as the effect of nonlocality on the action complexity.